The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

 4. See what’s in Carara National Park

-Whether you’re coming from San Jose or Jaco Costa Rica, the Carara National Park is one of the must-visit attractions in the country.
+Whether you’re coming from San Jose or Jaco Costa Rica, the Carara National Park is one of the must-visit attractions in the country and one of the best things to do in Jaco Costa Rica.

 The Carara National Park enjoys two rich ecosystems in one place.
 Its prime location brings the Amazonian and the Mesoamerican jungles to one zone.